gerardomaruotti/ThesisManagement/e2e_test/e2e_test.md

 Steps:
 1. Login as a teacher.
 2. Click on `Archived`, in the top left corner.
-2. Click on the archive button of an assigned thesis proposal.
+3. Click on the archive button of an assigned thesis proposal.
-3. Ensure that the archive button is disabled.
+4. Ensure that the archive button is disabled.

+### [14] Notify Application Decision

+In this section, we have verified that a teacher receive a notification when his thesis get an application.

+#### Test 1
+Steps:
+1. Login as a student.
+2. Ensure that the proposals displayed are related to my Cds.
+3. Click `Apply` on the first proposal in the list.
+4. Ensure that a green popup with the text 'Application successful' is displayed on the screen.
+6. Login in Politecnico mail server as the teacher of the thesis.
+7. Ensure that he has received the confirmation email.